Sergey-Stepin/MyFinance/README.md

 # MyFinance
-Project for studing and testig purposes.
+Project for studding and testing purposes.

 # Subjects:
 - Srping